tanyabharti/project-book/README.md

 # Project-Book - A project management web application
 A full-fledged web application built using React and Firebase that keep track of all your development Projects.
 Implemented user authentication using Firebase.
-Project Deployed on Firebase
+Project hosted on Firebase.

 ### Website Link - https://project-book-c8317.firebaseapp.com/